Unveiling the Secrets of Performance Limits in LEDs: The Auger-Meitner Effect Revealed

 Fangzhou Zhao, postdoctoral researcher in Van de Walle’s group and principal investigator of the project, explained the importance of the Auger-Meitner effect.
 Rather than releasing energy in the form of phonons, the electron transfers its energy to another electron which is propelled to a higher energy state.

 This process has often been attributed to Pierre Auger, who reported it in 1923, although Lise Meitner had previously described it in 1922.
-Earlier experimental work in the group of UC Santa Barbara materials professor James Speck , had suggested that trap-assisted Auger-Meitner processes could occur.
+Earlier experimental work in the group of UC Santa Barbara materials professor James Speck , had suggested that trap-assisted Auger-Meitner processes might occur.

 Results in the case of gallium nitride, a key material used in commercial LEDs, showed recombination rates more than a billion times higher.
 The new methodology now allows researchers to accurately assess which defects or impurities are actually detrimental to efficacy.